aethertap/leptos_axum_login/README.md

 - If you get `wasm-bindgen` version number problems, the solution has two steps.
-First, install the latest versions of `cargo-leptos` and `wasm-bindgen-cli`.
+First, install the latest versions of `cargo-leptos` and `wasm-bindgen-cli` (`cargo install cargo-leptos wasm-bindgen-cli`).
 Then, update the `wasm-bindgen` version in your `Cargo.toml` to the latest version (which will be helpfully provided by the error message).
 - `axum_login::AuthSession` wraps the `Session` from `tower-sessions` but you can still access it directly with `leptos_axum::extract()`
 - Be careful to keep the `session_auth_hash` and the stored password hash in